Manage Presentation Tables with Python

 7. Save the modified presentation.

-This Python code shows you how to align the text in a table:
+The following Python example shows how to apply your preferred formatting options to text in a table:

 import aspose.pydrawing as draw